 Research and development costs are expensed as incurred.
-Total research and development costs were zero and \$13,307 for the years ended June 30, 2014 and 2013, respectively.
+Total research and development costs were zero for the years ended June 30, 2015 and 2014.

-WARP 9, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2014 AND 2013
+CLOUDCOMMERCE, INC. (FORMERLY WARP 9, INC.) AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2015 AND 2014